omnitex/espwlmon/README.md

 ### 2a.
 Test with `erase_stress_example`

+*Warning: Running this will repeatedly perform erases in flash memory of you device, (really) slowly wearing it out.*

 ```
 cd erase_stress_example && idf.py flash monitor
 ```

 The provided example is a simple project for testing FAT read/write + memory erase stressing which builds up `WL_Advanced` records about sector erases in flash.

 Letting it run fully will take some time.
 Feel free to stop it after at least a run or two (see the logs while it runs) and move onto step 3.
+But keep in mind the longer it runs the better - at least for visualization in step 4.

 ### 2b.
 Run your own project